Joe Biden blames ‘white man’s culture’ for sexual assaults

 “It’s an institution, a culture, a white man’s culture.
 It’s got to change,” Mr. Biden said at an award ceremony for students working to end rape on college campuses.

-He made the remark as he prepares to enter a crowded Democratic presidential race that includes several women and black hopefuls.
+He took on the culture of men and white men in particular as he prepared to enter a crowded Democratic presidential race, which includes several women and black candidates.

-Mr. Biden said that the recent sexual assault allegations aired at confirmation hearings for Supreme Court Justice Brett M. Kavanaugh showed that very little had changed since Anita Hill made similar allegations during Justice Clarence Thomas’ confirmation hearings in 1991.
+Mr. Biden said that recent sexual assault allegations aired at confirmation hearings for Supreme Court Justice Brett M. Kavanaugh showed that very little had changed since Anita Hill made similar allegations during Justice Clarence Thomas’ confirmation hearings in 1991.

+He delivered the remarks at the presentation of the Biden Courage Awards.
+The awards, from the It’s On Us movement and the Biden Foundation, recognize students who are working to stop sexual assault on college campuses.

+Mr. Biden and Mr. Obama founded It’s On Us in 2014 with a mission to stop college sexual assaults.
+Mr. Biden and Jill Biden, his wife, founded the Biden Foundation in 2017.

-Mr. Biden is expected to enter the Democratic presidential race next month as the clear frontrunner.
-He has a formidable fundraising operation ready to spring into action and the appeal among Democrats of being the sidekick for the popular President Obama.
+Mr. Biden is expected to enter the Democratic presidential race next month as the clear front-runner.
+He has a formidable fundraising operation and the appeal among Democrats of being President Obama’s sidekick for eight years.

-Mr. Biden, who spent more than 30 years in the Senate, ran unsuccessfully for the Democratic presidential nomination in 1988 and 2008.
+Mr. Biden, who spent more than 30 years representing Delaware in the Senate, ran unsuccessfully for the Democratic presidential nomination in 1988 and 2008.

-This time, recent polls confirm his advantage at this early stage of the race.
+This time, polls confirm his advantage at this early stage of the race.

 A Morning Consult poll released Tuesday showed Mr. Biden in the lead with 35 percent support, followed by Sen. Bernard Sanders at 25 percent and the rest in single digits.

-Celebrity guests at the event included actress Connie Britton, who has already thrown her support behind Sen. Kirsten Gillibrand, who built her political brand on fighting sexual assault in the military.
+Celebrity speakers at the event included actress Connie Britton.
+The “Friday Night Lights” star has already thrown her support behind Sen. Kirsten Gillibrand, who built her political brand on fighting sexual assault in the military and workplace sexual harassment.

-The Friday Night Lights star is a childhood friend of Ms. Gillibrand.
+Ms. Britton is a childhood friend of Ms. Gillibrand.
 She introduced Ms. Gillibrand at a campaign kickoff rally Sunday in front of Trump International Hotel in New York.

 Ms. Gillibrand, New York Democrat, barely registers in the polls.